Many-particle effects in optical transitions from zero-mode Landau levels in HgTe quantum wells

 As seen from Fig.~\ref{Fig:3}(a), $n_S=2.4\cdot10^{11}$~cm$^{-2}$ allows for observation of all four $\alpha$, $\alpha'$, $\beta$ and $\beta'$ transitions in the sample 091223 since $\nu<2$ represents the fields higher than 5.0~T. Increasing of $n_S$ up to $3.3\cdot10^{11}$~cm$^{-2}$ yields to the vanishing of the $\beta$ and $\beta'$ transitions in the field range of $4.5$~T$<B<6.8$~T since it corresponds to $2<\nu<3$.
 We note that the $\alpha'$ and $\beta'$ transitions are observed just in the vicinity of $B_c$, while above the field range shown in Fig.~\ref{Fig:3}, only the $\alpha$ and $\beta$ transitions are present.

 In order to analyze our magnetoabsorption data within the single-particle picture, we have fitted the difference in energies $\Delta E$ between $\alpha$ and $\alpha'$, and between $\beta$ and $\beta'$ transitions by Eq.~(\ref{eq:3}).
-As shown in the bottom panels of Figs~\ref{Fig:2}, \ref{Fig:3} and in the Supplemental Materials~\cite{SM}, the energy difference is formally well described by the BHZ model including the BIA and IIA effects.
+As seen from Figs~\ref{Fig:2} and \ref{Fig:3}, the energy difference is formally well described by the BHZ model including the SIA, BIA and IIA effects.
 Figure~\ref{Fig:4} summarizes the values of $\Delta$, $B_c$ and $M$ as a function of $n_S$ for both pairs of the transitions.
 The error bar for the extracted values does not exceed 10\%.

 In the following, we address some interesting features, which cannot be explained within the single-particle picture.
 First, the values of $\Delta$, $B_c$ and $M$ extracted from $\hbar\omega_{\alpha'}-\hbar\omega_{\alpha}$ and $\hbar\omega_{\beta'}-\hbar\omega_{\beta}$ differ significantly from each other.
 The difference between $\hbar\omega_{\alpha'}-\hbar\omega_{\alpha}$ and $\hbar\omega_{\beta'}-\hbar\omega_{\beta}$ is clearly seen in Fig.~\ref{Fig:3}(d).
 Note that in the single-particle picture, the energy differences $\hbar\omega_{\alpha'}-\hbar\omega_{\alpha}$ and $\hbar\omega_{\beta'}-\hbar\omega_{\beta}$ should be the same.
 This is a general property of the single-particle approach, which is still valid in the BHZ model~\cite{A21}.